 Piano Movers Extraordinaire Blog

 Sadly, a problem of our modern age is how to dispose of an old piano.
 The piano is not the must-have living room item for the middle class that it once was.
 And, after decades of use, a piano becomes unplayable and can potentially cost thousands of dollars to rehabilitate.
 Pianos, though long-lived, are not immortal, especially the less expensive brands that were popular in the 20th century.
-That is why, now, in the 21st century we are seeing the need for disposition of these instruments.
+That is why, now, in the 21st century we are seeing the need for disposal of these instruments.

 When renovation isn’t possible, it’s time to say goodbye to an old, broken, and out of tune piano; it’s just the facts of life.
 Do you need a piano hauled away and disposed of?
 It is essential to hire piano disposal professionals.
 As the experts in piano disposal for Hennepin County and the surrounding areas, we can safely remove, haul and dispose of your old piano properly.

 As you know, you can’t just throw the piano out on the curb for the garbage service to pick up.
 And, selling or donating can often prove fruitless.
-Many donation centers will accept broken or out-of-tune pianos.
+Many donation centers won’t accept broken or out-of-tune pianos.
 The same goes for selling; not many people are interested in taking on the time-consuming and expensive task of restoring a piano.
 Unless a piano is high end or offers sentimental value, your best bet is piano disposal.

 If you need to get rid of an old piano but don’t want to hurt your back or deal with the hassle of selling it, let us haul it away for you.
 With Piano Movers Extraordinaire, you’ll know how much piano removal costs and with our local piano moving and disposal team, you can depend on us to haul away your old piano in a timely and respectful manner.
 We will pick up your unwanted piano and we’ll keep you informed every step of the way.